 A & P (Administrative and Professional) - Categorization of administrative and professional employees exempted from the Career Service Plan under Section 110.205(2) (f)2.,F.S.
 (1980), comparable to Instructional and Research Faculty positions.
 This pay plan was changed to TEAMS, as of January 7, 2003.

 Academic Rank - A state-wide categorization of faculty positions.
 Categories include, but are not limited to: Professor, Associate Professor, Assistant Professor, and Instructor.
-To look at full range of ranks, see Fact Book.

 Academic Year - The time period containing the academic sessions held during consecutive Summer, Fall, and Spring semesters.